 The following days we submerged into the process of creation and development of the solutions.
 One step at a time we mastered the Startegyser's business model toolset developed by Alexander Osterwalder and Yves Pigneur.
 Starting with the creation of the Value Model from defining the customers profiles to providing solutions to their jobs, pains and gains, acknowledging the differences between the customers and the beneficiaries, our divers created the value map of some promising solutions in various areas - inclusion of migrant girls, innovative psychological support to addicted youths, a new model overcoming employment challenges and preventing burnouts, accessible online studying for deaf university students.

 The process continued with prototyping the solutions and set of options for testing possible solutions - both products and services.
 Prototyping is a practical visualization of an otherwise abstract idea to gather feedback and is a quick way to test various aspects such as usability, understanding of a concept, uses, etc. and make timely changes, to reduce the risk, to consider the necessary resources.
 Validating their solutions, the teams continued the next day with exploring and developing their Business Model Canvas - completing the whole nine building blocks thus creating realistic business model of their social entrepreneurship solutions.
-The BMC is a simple solution that allows to visualize and provides simple practical tools to understand, design and implement a new business model.
-The Value proposition Canvas is a structural element of the BMS that focuses of the main building blocks of the BMC - customer profile and the value proposition.
+The BMC is a simple solution that allows visualization and provides simple practical tools to understand, design and implement a new business model.
+The Value Proposition Canvas is a structural element of the BMS that focuses of the main building blocks of the BMC - customer profile and the value proposition.